I decided to make a fun little gift that could be given during a Thanksgiving party or right before break.

 You could choose to use all one color leaves – or even write the kids’ names on or next to their fingerprints when they dried if you really want to remember which one belonged to which student.
 Maybe even have the students all sign the back side of the paper?

-After it dries, place it into your frame, set it on your desk, or wrap it up as a gift!
+After it dries, place it into a cheap dollar store frame, set it on your desk, or wrap it up as a gift!

 I know I would LOVE a truly thankful gift like this at Thanksgiving just to be reminded of the blessings we have in our classroom each and every day.
 This would be so neat to have every year to display – almost like a class picture.

-It really is a fun and easy product – and using my Silhouette Cameo made it soooo easy!
+It really is a fun and easy activity!

 I was done in less than an hour by using my handy hair drier to dry the paint.